Healthy & Active Lifestyles

 In assemblies we regularly promote healthy lifestyles.

-We have a healthy schools’ co-ordinator, Helen Holcroft, who works with the P.E. and Sports Co-ordinator, Karen Trafford, to promote healthy lifestyles amongst our children.
+We have a healthy schools’ co-ordinator, Mrs Holcroft, who works with the P.E. and Sports Co-ordinator, Mrs Trafford, to promote healthy lifestyles amongst our children.
 Additionally we now have a deputy P.E. and Sports Co-ordinator, Miss de Jouvencel, who is responsible for running Active Thursdays.

 Active Clubs and Sporting Opportunities